|

 phrase "and others."
 Terese Pencak Schwartz mentions this phrase in

-her "Forgotten Holocaust"
+her "Forgotten Holocaust" website.

 "In Spite of Darkness" declines to acknowledge the

-realities of
+realities of Poles

-at Auschwitz
+at Auschwitz.

 For the first 18 months of its